Last Updated (February 03, 2020)

 Aluminum racing seats are mandatory and must be attached to the roll cage with a minimum of four 3/8” grade 8 bolts with large washers to hold the seat into the framework, minimum 2 bolts on the seat back and two bolts on the seat bottom.
 Full containment seats and or headrests are recommended.

-SFI Rated driver’s side window net is mandatory and must be dated within 3 years of the current race season.
+SFI Rated drivers side window net is mandatory and must be dated within 5 years of the current race season.
 Either mesh or ribbon netting is ok, must have a minimum 3/8 rod, and must have a properly mounted, topside quick release.
-Quick release must be visibly marked with an arrow or bright color in case of emergency.
+Quick-release must be visibly marked with an arrow or bright color in case of an emergency.

-Body must be stock appearing and in stock position on the sub frame/frame.
-All chrome moldings, ornaments, door handles, glass, lights or other accessory plastic components must be removed (grill and front windshield can remain).
-Rear pillar and rear window may be replaced with lexan.
-All doors must be welded and or bolted shut .Hood, fenders and bumper covers do not require to be stock for the vehicle but must be mounted in stock locations and must fit within original bodies components length and width.
+The body must be stock appearing and in-stock position on the sub frame/frame.
+All chrome moldings, ornaments, door handles, glass, lights or other accessory plastic components must be removed (grill and the front windshield can remain).
+Rear pillar and the rear window may be replaced with lexan.
+All doors must be welded and or bolted shut.
+Hood and bumper covers do not require to be stock for the vehicle but must be mounted in stock locations.
+Bumper covers need to be securely attached to body panels.
+Fenders need to be stock.

 Hood latches must be removed and a minimum of two hood pins must be used.